ZonitoRBLX/ZonitoCurves/README.md

 To be used for VFX or general visual effects

 CubicCurve1() will automatically generate the correct speed and distance to move your part at.

-CubicCurve2() will move the part with a 100% chance for the part to reach the end, no matter what speed you give it.
+CubicCurve2() will move the part across a Cubic bezier with a 100% chance for the part to reach the end, no matter what speed you give it.

+QuadraticCurve2() will move the part across a Quadratic bezier with a 100% chance for the part to reach the end, no matter what speed you give it.

 ### *CubicCurve1* ###

-	CubicCurve1(Bullet, StartPosition, EndPosition, Rotation, Velocity, Lifetime)
+	CubicCurve1(Bullet, StartPosition, EndPosition, Rotation, Velocity, Lifetime, HitFunction)

 	Bullet = The part you're moving across the curve StartPosition = The Vector3 position of where the Bullet should start